m-beau/cachecache/README.md

 ```python
 result = my_cached_function(arg, again=True)
 ```
-This proves very useful if the results depend on data that can change on disk (this information is not present in the arguments of the function, so the cacher does not know about it!)
+This proves useful if the results depend on data that can change on disk (this information is not present in the arguments of the function, so the cacher does not know about it!)

 Adjust caching directory at runtime
 ```python
 result = my_cached_function(arg, cache_path="somewhere/else")
 ```
-This proves very useful if you need to distribute the cached results of a function across several disks!
+This proves useful if you need to distribute the cached results of a function across several disks!
 For instance, it is possible to create a wrapper around Cacher that exploits this capability to cache data in a place specified by any argument, such as `datapath`:

 ```python
 global_cacher = Cacher('~/.global_cache')